 Not long after the Stills settled in Missouri, the issue of slavery split the Methodist Episcopal Church.
 When the church was founded in 1784, it opposed slavery.
-Over time, the growing influence of slave-owning Southern members and disagreements over the issue created a division within the church.
+Over time, the growing influence of enslavers from the south and disagreements over the issue created a division within the church.

 In 1844 the Methodist Episcopal Church, South was formed.
 Methodist preachers, including Abram Still, were forced to choose between the Methodist Episcopal Church and the new Methodist Episcopal Church, South.
 A staunch abolitionist, Abram Still was one of only fourteen Missouri Methodist preachers who chose to stay in the original church, while eighty-six joined the new church sympathetic to slavery.

 On January 24, 1849, A. T. Still married Mary M. Vaughn, and later that year their first child was born.
 When his parents were transferred by the Methodist church to the Wakarusa Shawnee Indian Mission in eastern Kansas, Still and his family followed them.
 He farmed and helped his father provide medical care to the Shawnee.

 Life at the mission, however, was upended by the Kansas-Nebraska Act of 1854.
 The act created the states of Kansas and Nebraska and opened new land for settlement.
 It also permitted voters in the new states to decide if slavery would be allowed or not.
 Pro-slavery southerners, including many Missourians, wanted to see Kansas become a slave state.
 Numerous pro-slavery settlers moved to Kansas in anticipation of voting in favor of slavery.
 Violence erupted between anti-slavery Free-Staters and pro-slavery Border Ruffians, leading to the nickname “Bleeding Kansas.”